-Puppy raisers return the dogs to the Organization for formal training when they are 12-18 months old.
+Puppy raisers return the dogs to the Organization for formal training when they are 12 to 18 months old.
 The dogs are then tested and selected to enter guide work or service work.
 Dogs chosen for guide work live in the kennels while certified instructors install the skill set required for guide dog mobility work.

 Dogs that are chosen for service work enter the Organization's prison training program.
-The Organization's instructors teach carefully selected inmates how to train their dogs using positive reinforcement techniques.
-This program allows the Organization to train more dogs and provides valuable opportunities for education and rehabilitation.
+The Organization's instructors teach carefully selected inmates how to train their dogs using positive reinforcement techniques, as used throughout the entire program.
+This program allows the Organization to train more dogs and provides valuable opportunities for education and rehabilitation for the inmates.